johnmichaelkuczynski/1ZhiSystems/replit.md

 ### September 3, 2025
 - **Journal Content**: Added Volume XII, Issue 1 - "Morality as Coalition Software" (functional analysis of moral codes as group coordination mechanisms)
 - **Journal Content**: Added Volume XIII, Issue 1 - "Truth Without Teeth: A Post-Philosophy Critique of Crispin Wright" (comprehensive critique of Wright's minimalist truth theory and neo-Fregean program with detailed examples throughout)
+- **Journal Content**: Added Volume XIV, Issue 1 - "The Fact/Norm Distinction as Philosophy's Escape Hatch" (meta-philosophical critique of how the is/ought divide shields philosophy from empirical accountability)
 - **Branding Update**: Changed Living Books section header from "By Kuczynski / Zhi Systems" to "By Zhi Systems"
 - **Content Enhancement**: Updated Volume XIII article with enhanced formatting, proper paragraph breaks, and extensive "For example:" clauses to illustrate philosophical points
 - **Bug Fix**: Resolved formatting issues in journal article display to ensure proper paragraph structure and readability